by Stella Atrium

 Andy Warhol once told Jean-Michel Basquiat that the audience for his street art wasn’t born yet.

-start with promotions have the urge to push aside today’s work and
+But, back to the writer.
+The creative stage counts.
+Many writers once they start with promotions have the urge to push aside today’s work and return to the solitary gestures of creation.
+Delicious.

 I suppose the best approach is to tolerate each spike within each stage with patience, and manage expectations.